joker0x0/NodeLoginSystem/README.md

 Thirdly, use admin and pass as your credentials to login

 You can make your own routing system and authenticate them using isLoggedIn() function as a second parameter in your routing function

+Don't forget to use "npm install" to install all dependencies required for the project.

+Hope this was useful :)